Amed Rosario Player Props: Guardians vs. Yankees

 Amed Rosario At The Plate

-- Rosario has picked up an RBI in two games this year, with multiple runs batted in once.
+- In three of 11 games this year, he has scored, including multiple runs once.

-- He has scored at least one run three times this year (30.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.